Dasharo/docs/docs/variants/msi_z690/faq.md

 ## Can I destroy my hardware by installing this firmware?

-We give no warranty, although it is highly unlikely, provided that you use the supported board model and follow the [installation manual](../installation-manual).
+We give no warranty, although it is highly unlikely, provided that you use the supported board model and follow the [Initial Deployment](../initial-deployment).
 In the worst scenario, you might "brick" the board, rendering it unbootable.
 It can be fixed by following the [recovery procedure](../recovery).